bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

-# Bigblubutton HTML5 SDK for plugins
+# BigBlueButton SDK for for HTML plugins

 ## Information